kasbah/openeng/README.md

 This library is to store some useful functions for creating high performance OpenSCAD models for purposes such as 3D printing scientific hardware.

+## Using this library

+### Copying directly into your project
+The library is very small and MIT licensed so that it is easy to provide a copy of this library with projects rather than requiring installation of the library separately.

+### Installing the library into OpenSCAD

+To install the library select `File -> Show Library Folder...` inside OpenSCAD.
+Copy the `OpenEng.scad` file into this folder.
+OpenEng should now be available from for any OpenScad file.

+# Functions and Modules

 ## Self-tappable holes